 1) Collect the required data from two main sources:

 > review of the course syllabus

-> interview with VET institution management, or in case of nationally accredited curriculum, interview with representative of national skill certification authority
+> interview with VET institution management, or in case of nationally accredited curriculum, interview with a representative of a national skill certification authority

-2) Calculate the indicator's value by dividing the number of VET programs considered as "relevant to the job market's needs" by the total number of assessed programs and multiplying the result by 100 to convert it to a percentage.
+2) To calculate the indicator's value, divide the number of VET programs considered as "relevant to the job market's needs" by the total number of assessed programs.
+Multiply the result by 100 to convert it to a percentage.